EVerest/EVerest/docs/general/05_existing_modules.rst

 following part of an EVerest configuration:

 .. image:: img/module-config-auth.png
-    :width: 300px
+    :width: 400px

-We already know the two modules at the bottom of the picture.
+We already know the module in the lower left corner of the picture.
 You can see the auth module, which obviously plays a big role for authentication.
 This module provides an implementation for managing authentication but also reservation of charging points.

 Easily put, the auth module takes an authentication token, gives the token to some instances which can validate tokens and as soon as a validation arrives,